VektrexElectronicSystems/SpikeSafePythonSamples/application_specific_examples/A-B_force_sense_switching/README.md

 The Force Sense Selector Switch can switch from Primary to Auxiliary mode as long as current is not actively being outputted from the SpikeSafe.
 Vektrex strongly recommends turning off any auxiliary source output before changing the switch state from Auxiliary to Primary to avoid damaging the DUT.

+In this sequence, it is assumed that the user has basic knowledge of the SpikeSafe's DC mode.
+If you have not previously used DC mode, see [Run DC Mode](../../run_dc).

 ## Key Settings
 - **Set Current:** 100mA
 - **Compliance Voltage:** 20V